Day One: Introduction to Bash

 ls -f

-. .. alkanes animal-counts creatures mice numbers.txt writing
+. alkanes creatures

 If you try to use an option that is not supported, Bash commands will print an error message similar to: